dainst/arachnefrontend/README.md

 karma start test/karma.conf.js
 ```

-which will run all tests matching the filename pattern spec/*Spec.js.
+which will run all tests matching the filename pattern test/*_spec.js.
 Jasmine is used as the testing framework here.

-The somewhat more complex test setup for UI testing is described [here](docs/testing_the_user_interface.md).
+The somewhat more complex test setup for e2e testing is described [here](docs/development_e2e_testing.md).

 ### con10t submodule